kajolshah310/communities_and_crime_regressor/README.md

 The dataset used for this project is the Communities and Crime dataset, which contains socio-economic and crime-related information for various communities in the United States.
 By training a neural network on this dataset, we aim to capture the complex relationships between the features and the target variable (total number of violent crimes) and make accurate predictions.

 ## Dataset
-The dataset used for this project is the Communities and Crime dataset.
+The dataset used for this project is the Communities and Crime dataset from UCI.
 It contains a collection of features related to the socio-economic characteristics of communities, such as income levels, education, employment rates, and more.
 The target variable is the total number of violent crimes reported in each community.

 The dataset is preprocessed and cleaned to handle missing values and ensure compatibility with the neural network model.